 Click here for my other spritz cookie recipe that makes 48 cookies.

-I use an old Miro Cookie Press, But there are many varietites for sale now.
-The cookie disk I used for the poppies has 6 diamond style cut outs.
+I use an old Miro Cookie Press, But there are many varieties for sale now.
+The cookie disk I used for the poppies has 6 diamond style cutouts.